Blogs

 Fortify Your Banking Risk Controls for Regulatory Compliance

 Over time, banks have reacted to operational risk by adding more controls with the assumption that more controls equal stronger risk mitigation.
-Yet, even with thousands of banking risk controls, lenders continue to receive consent orders and fines.
+Yet, even with thousands of banking risk controls, lenders have received consent orders and fines.
 Frustrated leaders wonder why.

 One answer is that the banking risk controls aren’t performing as expected; they aren’t effective at mitigating the associated risk.
 When lenders come to us for help with their controls, we start by reviewing their control inventory and getting agreement on what components make up an effective control.